gabrielheinrich/devhaus-academy-interim/lessons/vue_7_katas.md

 ---

 Add the [wikipedia package](https://www.npmjs.com/package/wikipedia) to your project.
 Create an input field and fetch the page of the input value.
+**Bonus:**

+- Implement loading state
-Think about edge cases like error handling when no pages are returned as well as displaying multiple responses to your request.
+- Think about edge cases like error handling when no pages are returned as well as displaying multiple responses to your request.

 ## Kata 3 - Text to L33T5P34K